 The undergraduate (ENU 4134) and graduate (ENU 6135) courses share common lectures and a fraction of common coursework.
-Some course procedures will vary based on your registration, including differences between 4134 and 6135 and differences among the 6135 sections.
-Any reference to "ENU 6135" or "6135" refer to all four of those sections.
-You are subject to the procedures of the course and section for which you are registered - you may not mix and match!
+Some course procedures may vary based on your registration.
+You are subject to the procedures of the course for which you are registered - you may not mix and match!